sarabeshVmware/spring-petclinic/README.md

 **Repository Layout**
 - **.imgpkg/**: images.yml contains package bundle references used by package CRs.

-- **packages**/: packages directory contains package metadata and package CRs for each package. packages directory contains package metadata and package CRs.
+- **packages/**: packages directory contains package metadata and package CRs for each package.

 **Dev workflow**
 1. Create a directory for your package.